LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 :numref:`subsec-readualedge_vtkUnstructuredGrid`, the plugin
 allows selection of any available block (grid subsets) or blocks, as shown in :numref:`fig-readualedge_16151_1000_cells_sciod`.
-A list of all available grid subsets is shown in :numref:`fig-gridsubset_list`.
+A list of all available grid subsets is shown in :numref:`tbl-gridsubset_list`.

 .. _tbl-gridsubset_list:

 .. table::  Visualization of 16151/1000 IDS case using ReadUALEdge
             plugin: List of all available grid subsets.

    +-------------------------------------------+
    |              Grid subset                  |